 pinch fine rock salt

-for the tomato sauce
+prepare the tomato sauce

-1. Wash the cherry tomatoes and leave them whole, chop the fennel into thick rounds, chop the carrot and red pepper (I like to keep the vegetables quite chunky, especially the fennel) – set aside.
+1. Wash the cherry tomatoes and leave them whole; chop the fennel into thick rounds, chop the carrot and red pepper (I like to keep the vegetables quite chunky, especially the fennel) – set aside.

-4. Turn off the heat, take out the bay leaf, rosemary, oregano and thyme stalks, add sugar and salt.
+3. Add whole cherry tomatoes, cover and simmer gently for 1-2 hours, stirring occasionally.
+Turn off the heat, remove the bay leaf, rosemary, oregano and thyme stalks, and add sugar and salt.
 Set aside.

-make the creamy pesto
+prepare the pesto

-assemble the lasagna
+assemble

 Serve with your favourite green salad.